 Essential Oils Highly Concentrated oils distilled from the different parts of plants.
 We use essential oils in almost all our products.

 Geranium (Pelargonium Graveolens) in skincare Geranium is used to create a balance between oily and dry skin, since it has the unique properties to balance sebum production in the skin (because it is an adrenal cortex stimulant) making it invaluable for those with combination skin, dehydrated or oily skin.
 Due to this balancing action, it helps to boost and improve the elasticity of the skin.
 For people suffering with acne, who are burdened with an over-oily as well as congested and sluggish skin, geranium is a God-send, as it not only helps to reduce sebum production and return it to normal levels, it also helps to clear the congestion from the skin.
-It is helpful in relieving water retention and swelling, as it stimulates the lymphatic system, making it an excellent ingredient to use to prevent cellulite.
 Geranium essential oil also calms irritated skin, clearing acne, boosting poor circulation, and helping to sort out bruises, burns, cuts and eczema.
 When boosting the lymphatic system, excess water that may have been retained in the tissue is also raised, which again translates to a firmer skin.
 Geranium also speeds up healing due to its cicatrisant properties, making it excellent for promoting healing of any minor wound, ulcer, sore or burn.
 We use Geranium in our Rosehip and Grapefruit Seed Extract day cream.

 Glycerine is a by-product of the soap-making industry, a colourless, syrupy liquid, derivative of olive oil.
 Glycerine naturally holds moisture from the atmosphere, therefore is most beneficial in skincare.
 Traditional handmade soaps naturally produce glycerine which is why handmade cold process soaps are so much better than mass produced soap which have had their glycerine extracted.
-We add glycerine to our sugar scrubs and it is naturally found in all of our lovely soaps.
+We add glycerine to our face creams for extra moisturisation.

-Grapefruit Seed Extract (Citrus Paradisi) GSE is taken from the seeds, pulp and membrane of the grapefruit.
+Grapefruit Seed Extract (Citrus Paradisi) is taken from the seeds, pulp and membrane of the grapefruit.
 Grapefruit seed oil contains vitamins C and E and also has bioflavanoids and antioxidants.
 Grapefruit seed oil can be used to treat a variety of health complaints and is a natural antibiotic.
-We use it in our Face Food.
+We use it in our day cream.

 Honey (Mel) Our honey, like our beeswax is sourced locally, whenever possible.
-Our wonderful friend Jilly Halliday works tirelessly to support bees and beekeeping.
-She helps educate children at local schools the importance of bees, and supplies us with the best beeswax and honey ever!
-We use honey in our lip balm to not only sweeten, but for the benefits honey has on the skin, as a natural healer.
+We use honey in our lip balm to not only to sweeten, but for the benefits honey has on the skin, as a natural healer.

 Jojoba (Simmondsia Chinesis) is a botanical extract of the seed of the jojoba tree.
 It is in fact not actual oil, but rather what is known as a wax ester.
 Of all the compounds in nature, this wax ester is the most similar to human skin oil (sebum) It is theorised that applying jojoba to the skin can “trick” the skin into thinking it is producing enough oil, thus balancing oil production.
 We use Jojoba in our Rosehip and Grapefruit Extract day cream and in our Rosehip and Vitamin E facial oil.

 Lavender (Lavandula Angustifolia) One of the most versatile aromatherapy oils, Lavender is widely used to aid relaxation.
 As well as its wonderful aroma Lavender has many health benefits, which include its ability to remove nervous tension, relieve pain, disinfect and enhance blood circulation.
 It is easy to see why it is in so many of our products!
-We use Lavender in our Face Food, Bath Bombs, Soap, Beauty Balm, Hand Cream and Gardeners Balm, Sugar Scrub and Bath Salts
+We use Lavender in our Rosehip and Grapefruit Seed Extract day cream and in our Lavender soap.

 Nettle (Urtica Dioica) Nettles are packed full of chlorophyll and have astringent qualities.
 They are great for the hair and even rumoured to cure balding.
 We love the green colour they provide for our Peppermint and Nettle Soap.